Aakarshan-chauhan/Tensorflow-cert/README.md

 You need to understand how to use neural networks to solve natural language processing problems using TensorFlow.
 You need to know how to:

-- [ ] Build natural language processing systems using TensorFlow.
+:heavy_check_mark: Build natural language processing systems using TensorFlow.

 :heavy_check_mark: Prepare text to use in TensorFlow models.

-- [ ] Build models that identify the category of a piece of text using binary categorization
+:heavy_check_mark: Build models that identify the category of a piece of text using binary categorization

 - [ ] Build models that identify the category of a piece of text using multi-class categorization

-- [ ] Use word embeddings in your TensorFlow model.
+:heavy_check_mark: Use word embeddings in your TensorFlow model.

-- [ ] Use LSTMs in your model to classify text for either binary or multi-class categorization.
+:heavy_check_mark: Use LSTMs in your model to classify text for either binary or multi-class categorization.

-- [ ] Add RNN and GRU layers to your model.
+:heavy_check_mark: Add RNN and GRU layers to your model.

-- [ ] Use RNNS, LSTMs, GRUs and CNNs in models that work with text.
+:heavy_check_mark: Use RNNS, LSTMs, GRUs and CNNs in models that work with text.

 - [ ] Train LSTMs on existing text to generate text (such as songs and poetry)